nabilridhwan/Filer/README.md

 	-	`[X]` - (Attempts to) Open the file in the browser
 	-	`[FILE NAME]` - Open the directory (opening a directory on a file will return an error)
 	-	`[↓]` - Downloads the file (with the correct name)
+-	Deleted welcome.txt as the /welcome endpoint now serves a proper render of the welcome ejs file
+-	Instead of all the EJS files being inside views/pages, it is now stored in the views folder
+-	Updated the index page.

 ## Bugs:
 -	Some files (when trying to open) may download the file instead.
 (Persistent bug!)